-Ham Tin also has a couple of restaurants, which you can reach via a rickety little bridge over a litter rive.
-Don’t worry about precariously maintaining your balance on the planks, because it’s really more of a stream anyway and at most you’ll just get your shoes wet.
+Ham Tin also has a couple of restaurants, which you can reach via a rickety little bridge over a little river.
 Hoi Fung Store has menus in English, and also has boats going to Sai Kung, while On Kee right next door is a cha chaan teng that also has camping supplies like tents, mats, sleeping bags, and such for rental.

 Needless to say, none of these small establishments accept card payments, so make sure you have enough cash.
-Should you prefer a wider variety to choose from, it would be a better idea to hold out until you get back to Sai Kung town.
+Should you prefer a wider variety, it would be a better idea to hold out until you get back to Sai Kung town.

-In case its Cantonese name hasn’t yet tipped you off, Tai Long Wan is one of Hong Kong’s most popular spots for surfing.
-If you’re already an experienced surfer, you can bring your own gear (in which case it might make more sense to arrive via boat rather than hike with your board and equipment), or simply rent from the store on Ham Tin Beach.
+In case its Cantonese name has not yet tipped you off, Tai Long Wan is one of Hong Kong’s most popular spots for surfing.
+If you’re already an experienced surfer, you can bring your own gear, or simply rent in Ham Tin Beach.